Local Monodromy of Constructible Sheaves: Introduction

 \bt Let $f: X \rightarrow S$ be a morphism of complex algebraic varieties, and $\s{G}$ a constructible sheaf of $R$-modules.
 Let $\gamma \in {\rm AL}(S)$.
 Then there is a finite set (denoted by $M$) of pairs $(\g',n_{\g'})$ where $\g' \in {\rm AL}(X)$ and $n_{\g'}$ is a positive integer (depending only on $\s{G}$, $f$ and $\gamma$), such that

 where $? \in \{*,!\}$.

 \et

-If $R =K$ is an algebraically closed field, then Theorem \ref{thm:mainthm2} implies Theorem \ref{thm:maintthm} (1) by taking the underlying reduced subscheme (in the case $R = K$).
-On the other hand, the statement at the level of subschemes is {\it stronger} even in this case, since it controls the level of quasi-unipotence.
+If $R =K$ is an algebraically closed field, then Theorem \ref{thm:mainthm2} implies Theorem \ref{thm:maintthm} (1) by taking the underlying reduced subscheme.
+On the other hand, the statement at the level of subschemes is {\it stronger} even in this case, since it controls the level of quasi-unipotency.

 \br For a natural number $r$ and a constructible sheaf $\s{G}$ of $R$-modules on $X$, one may also define a version of ${\rm BSp}(\s{G})^{\frac{1}{r}}$ as follows.
-We define ${\rm BSp}_{R}^{1/r}(\s{G})$ to be the smallest collection $M$ of closed subschemes of $\A^1_R$ with the following properties: \\(I) If $B\in M$ and $A$ is a closed subscheme of $B$, then $A\in M$ \\(II) If $A_1,...,A_m\in M$, then $\Sigma_{i=1}^{i=m}A_i\in M$ \\(III) ${\rm Sp}(\g,\s{G})^{[1/r]}\in M$ for every $\g\in {\rm AL}(X)$ \\We define ${\rm BSp}_R(\s{G})$ to be ${\rm BSp}_R(\s{G})^{\frac{1}{r}}$ where $r=1$.
+We define ${\rm BSp}_{R}(\s{G})^{\frac{1}{r}}$ to be the smallest collection $M$ of closed subschemes of $\A^1_R$ with the following properties: \\(I) If $B\in M$ and $A$ is a closed subscheme of $B$, then $A\in M$ \\(II) If $A_1,...,A_m\in M$, then $\Sigma_{i=1}^{i=m}A_i\in M$ \\(III) ${\rm Sp}(\g,\s{G})^{[1/r]}\in M$ for every $\g\in {\rm AL}(X)$ \\We define ${\rm BSp}_R(\s{G})$ to be ${\rm BSp}_R(\s{G})^{\frac{1}{r}}$ where $r=1$.
 With this definition, the analog of Theorem \ref{thm:maintthm} (2) holds for sheaves of $R$-modules. \er